West-Lane-Translator/wlt_content/content/pages/Tsunami/Prepare.md

 ### **WHAT TO DO:**

-If you feel an earthquake, a tsunami may be coming\...
+If you feel an earthquake, a tsunami may be coming...

 -   **DROP, COVER, HOLD** until the earthquake is over; protect yourself
 -   **MOVE IMMEDIATELY INLAND** to high ground and away from low-lying